Personalize Every Guest Experience and Increase Per-Caps with Made-to-Measure Excitement

 A version of this article was first written by the writing staff of Loqate GBG and was first published on their blog.

-We recently released a new feature as part of Galaxy 7.8: Galaxy Contact Validation.
+There’s a new feature in Galaxy 7.8: Galaxy Contact Validation.
 This service ensures the accuracy of your guests’ demographic data by auto-populating and/or validating their address, phone and email information as they enter it online or as it’s entered at your gates.
 With auto-complete and validation, you can optimize the online user experience, enable more effective personalized marketing campaigns, see a decrease in the number of failed email and postal deliveries, and ultimately see an increase in sales.
 Galaxy Contact Validation is powered by GBG Loqate, so we partnered with them to find out why accurate guest contact data is so important. .

 In today’s digital ecosystem, the importance of collecting accurate guest contact data has never been more amplified.
 With more and more of our guests purchasing their tickets online and a big surge in consumer demand for self-service options, the ability to collect accurate addresses, emails and phone numbers without errors falls increasingly beyond our control.
 But why is it so important that this data be accurate?